The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 Agora Tokyo Ginza

-Five days in Tokyo is enough time to taste the city well!
+Five days in Tokyo is enough time to get to know the city well!
 You can visit all the key spots, such as the famous Shibuya Crossing, Senso-ji Temple, Ueno Park, and Shinjuku.
 Plus, there’s time to explore the city at a more relaxed pace.

 In five days, we’ll even have time to plan a day trip to Mount Fuji, a must-visit when in Japan!
 We’ll also visit Gotokuji Temple and Shimokitasawa, a trendy and artsy neighbourhood famous for its thrift stores.